choefele/CCHMapClusterController/README.md

 Other factors are the density of the clustered annotations (annotations spread over a large area cluster faster) and the way annotation views are implemented (if possible, use images instead of `drawRect:`).

-The examples in this project contain two data sets for testing: 5000+ annotations in a small area around Berlin and 80000+ annotations spread over the entire US.
+The example in this project contains two data sets for testing: 5000+ annotations in a small area around Berlin and 80000+ annotations spread over the entire US.
 Both data sets perform fine on an iPhone 4S.

 ### Cell size and margin factor